Clarification details

 Grade awarded

 Both criteria must be met at the same grade.
-For example, a structured oral presentation that convincingly develops and sustains ideas (Merit) using oral language features that appropriately create effects (Achieved), is correctly graded at Achieved.
+For example, a structured oral presentation that convincingly develops and sustains ideas (Merit) using oral language features that appropriately create effects (Achieved) would be awarded Achieved.

 Recorded presentations